-- the inability to be with one's family and friends,
+- the inability to be with one's family and friends, and

-- In addition to sadness, many people feel holiday anxiety or stress, particularly when they feel unable to cope with the demands upon them.
+- in addition to sadness, many people feel holiday anxiety or stress, particularly when they feel unable to cope with the demands upon them.

 Is the environment and reduced daylight a factor in wintertime sadness?

 Nonhuman animals react to the changing season with changes in mood and behavior.
 People change behaviors, as well, when there is less sunlight.
 Most people find they eat and sleep slightly more in wintertime and dislike the dark mornings and short days.
 For some, however, other symptoms are severe enough to disrupt their lives and cause considerable distress.